leonvanzyl/nextjs-vibe-starter-kit/project/RULES.md

 # Deployment

 - When asked to deploy the app, first run build to ensure that everything compiles correctly.
-- When asked to deploy the app, run the vercel command to do so.
+- When asked to deploy the app, run the "vercel --prod" command to do so.